climate-nlp/reportparse/README.md

 # Name: sentence_text, dtype: object
 print(df_environment_neg[:2]['sentence_text'])
 # Results -->
-# 11    The results are tabulated by the Sustainabilit...
+# 30    These problems involve resource shortages, wat...
-# 16    Total CO2 emissions from the use of sold produ...
+# 36    We also believe in the impor- tance of water u...
 # Name: sentence_text, dtype: object

 # Note: It seems that negative claims are more on risk-related descriptions

 print('The number of "positive" environmental claim sentences:', len(df_environment_pos))
-# Result --> The number of "positive" environmental claim sentences: 33
+# Result --> The number of "positive" environmental claim sentences: 20
 print('The number of "negative" environmental claim sentences:', len(df_environment_neg))
-# Result --> The number of "positive" environmental claim sentences: 29
+# Result --> The number of "positive" environmental claim sentences: 16
 ```